 A gravity survey over the entire Iceberg gold deposit was commissioned completed in early October.
-It will contribute to the selection of sites for the planned 2015exploration program.
+It contributed to the selection of sites for the 2015 drilling program and identified additional exploration targets.

 In November 2014, NuLegacy reported gold assays from the first three of seven core holes drilled as part of its fall 2014 exploration program on the Iceberg gold deposited.
 Highlights of these core-hole assays include: